Ask A Therapist: 10 Signs Of Social Anxiety

 10. You Fantasize About Your Potential Without Social Anxiety

-It is common for people suffering with social anxiety disorder to often think about how much better their lives might be without it.
+It is common for people suffering with signs of social anxiety disorder to often think about how much better their lives might be without it.
 If they could only get rid of their anxiety, they would be able to enjoy parties, be confident among friends, and succeed in interviews and work situations.

 The Good News: Getting Help